 These iatrogenic addiction figures were disseminated through communications to specialists, general practitioners, other providers, administrators, regulators, and the lay public.
 "Less than 1%" became the message that opioids posed little risk of addiction in patient with pain without substance abuse histories.
-Substantial support for compassionbased efforts to broaden opioid use for pain control also came from the 1990 opinion paper by the co-author of the landmark paper describing gate control theory that revolutionized the concept of pain [40].
-In 1988, the Federation of State Medical Boards (FSMB) released a policy explicitly reassuring physicians they would not face regulatory action for prescribing even large amounts of opioids, assuming it was medically warranted [31].
+Substantial support for compassion-based efforts to broaden opioid use for pain control also came from the 1990 opinion paper by the co-author of the landmark paper describing gate control theory that revolutionized the concept of pain [39].
+In 1988, the Federation of State Medical Boards (FSMB) released a policy explicitly reassuring physicians they would not face regulatory action for prescribing even large amounts of opioids, assuming it was medically warranted [30].
 Physician awareness of the new FSMB policy was promoted by widely circulated publications.
-For example, the Joint Commission published a guide, supported by Purdue Pharma, stating, "Some clinicians have inaccurate and exaggerated concerns about addiction, tolerance, and risk of death," and "This attitude prevails despite the fact there is no evidence that addiction is a significant issue when persons are given opioids for pain control" [31].
+For example, the Joint Commission published a guide, supported by Purdue Pharma, stating, "Some clinicians have inaccurate and exaggerated concerns about addiction, tolerance, and risk of death," and "This attitude prevails despite the fact there is no evidence that addiction is a significant issue when persons are given opioids for pain control" [30].

 During the 1990s, the American Pain Foundation endorsed more aggressive treatment of chronic pain, while the American Pain Society (APS) promoted the position that pain should be considered a fifth vital sign.
-The APS and the American Academy of Pain Medicine (AAPM) published a landmark consensus statement in 1997 that stated long-term opioid analgesic use for chronic noncancer pain posed minimal risk of overdose or addiction [31; 41].
-The pharmaceutical industry was also instrumental in the movement toward loosening opioid prescribing constraints and broadening the indications for opioid use in managing chronic pain [31; 42].
+The APS and the American Academy of Pain Medicine (AAPM) published a landmark consensus statement in 1997 that stated long-term opioid analgesic use for chronic noncancer pain posed minimal risk of overdose or addiction [30; 40].
+The pharmaceutical industry was also instrumental in the movement toward loosening opioid prescribing constraints and broadening the indications for opioid use in managing chronic pain [30; 41].
 Professional pain societies wrote consensus statements claiming little risk of addiction or overdose in patients with pain and that long-term opioids were easy to discontinue.
-In 1997, Congress passed SB402, also known as The Pain Patient's Bill of Rights [43].
-In 2001, the Joint Commission issued new standards requiring hospi-
+In 1997, Congress passed SB402, also known as The Pain Patient's Bill of Rights [42].
+In 2001, the Joint Commission issued new standards requiring hospitals to make pain assessment routine and pain treatment a priority.
+The now familiar pain scale was introduced, with patients asked to rate their pain from 1 to 10 and circle a smiling or frowning face, and pain became the fifth vital sign [43].
+Immediately following the release of the new standards, concern was raised that the standards would lead to the inappropriate use of opioids.
+By 2002, pain as a "fifth vital sign" in the standards was changed to "pain used to be considered the

-RETAIL PURCHASES a OF PRESCRIPTION OPIOIDS (GRAMS OF DRUG)-UNITED STATES, 2010-2019
+RETAIL PURCHASES ^a OF PRESCRIPTION OPIOIDS (GRAMS OF DRUG)-UNITED STATES, 2019-2021

-Opioid 2010 2019 Change
+Opioid 2019 2021 Change

-Methadone 15,466,040 g 15,080,444 g -2.49%
+Methadone 15,080,444 g 13,866,600 g -8.01%

-Oxycodone 63,691,987 g 35,929,260 g -43.59%
+Oxycodone 35,929,260 g 31,190,066 g -13.2%

-Fentanyl base 528,969 g 193,531 g -63.41%
+Fentanyl base 193,531 g 154,574 g -20.1%

-Hydromorphone 1,407,927 g 987,221 g -29.88%
+Hydromorphone 987,221 g 1,013,929 g +2.71%

-Hydrocodone 39,096,895 g 20,040,962 g -48.74%
+Hydrocodone 20,040,962 g 17,399,719 g -13.2%

-Morphine 22,915,640 g 11,966,623 g -47.78%
+Morphine 11,966,623 g 9,728,577 g -18.7%

-Codeine 16,141,776 g 12,105,985 g -25%
+Codeine 12,105,985 g 9,942,219 g -17.9%

-Meperidine 2,333,167 g 292,694 g -87.46%
+Meperidine 292,694 g 153,171 g -47.7%

-Total 161,582,401 g 96,596,720 g -40.22%
+Total 96,596,720 g 83,448,855 g -13.6%

-a Purchasers include pharmacie es, hospitals, practitioners, teacl ning institutions, and treatment programs.
+^a Purchasers include pharmacie s, hospitals, practitioners, teach ing institutions, and treatment pr ograms.

-Source: [51; 52] Source: [51; 52] Table 5
+Source: [50] Table 5